How Much Smartphone Data Do You Really Need? [Terry’s Tech Support]

 On most cellular carriers Unlimited Data has gone the way of the dinosaurs: extinct.
 Verizon completely phased out the unlimited data option even for customers who were "grandfathered in" like me.

-When I purchased my iPhone 4 on the Verizon Network, I was quick to snap up the Unlimited Data option.
+When I purchased my iPhone 4 on the Verizon Network in 2012, I was quick to snap up the Unlimited Data option.
 I had no intention of living with a quota, and I wanted to use my shiny new iPhone as much as I wanted, any way I wanted.
 Now with the death of Unlimited Data, Verizon has given us the new 'Share Everything' plans.
 They offer unlimited talk, unlimited text, and the ability to use your smartphone as a hotspot for free, but you have to select the amount of data to share on your plan.
 Here's how the plans break down:

 1 gb a month?
 That certainly doesn't sound like much...

 I grabbed a data tracking app for my iPhone and started crunching numbers.
 I used sigterm's Data Usage ($0.99 iTunes) because it tracks both cellular and wi-fi.
 The app allows you to set the monthly quota for your cellular usage, so I set it at 1gb to see what would happen.
 I thought I would hit my quota in the first day.
 Almost one month has passed and I've only used 12.9% of my allotted 1gb of cellular data.

 I don't know if I would label myself a smartphone "power user" but I am on my iPhone quite a bit.
 I manage four radio station sites, Facebook pages, numerous admin tools, analytics, snap tons of pics with Instagram, text, email... and I didn't even use 1gb of data.

 Of course, I am on wi-fi network a lot.
 I have wi-fi at home and at work so I don't have to use my cellular data.
 I don't watch Netflix often, and I very rarely stream music on Spotify or Pandora.
 Your results may vary.